cabal-club/cable/readme.md

 of a post's contents by its hash.

 #### 5.1.4 Links
 Every post has a field named `links` in its header.
-This enables any post to *link* to 0 or more other posts by means of referencing those posts by their hash.
+This field enables any post to *link* to 0 or more other posts by means of referencing those posts by their hash.

 Referencing a post by its hash provides a **causal proof**: it demonstrates that a post must have occurred after all of the other posts referenced.
-This can be useful for ordering chat messages, since a timestamp alone can cause ordering problems if a client's hardware clock is skewed, or timestamp is spoofed.
+This property can be useful for ordering chat messages, since a timestamp alone can cause ordering problems if a client's hardware clock is skewed, or timestamp is spoofed.

 Implementations are RECOMMENDED to set and utilize links on chat messages specifically (`post/text`).
+Clients that do not support setting links will reduce the quality of the cabal's data's eventual consistency.
+The fewer clients that are participating in a cabal that do not set links, the more vulnerable to clock skew or maliciously inaccurate timestamps its participants will be.

 ##### 5.1.4.1 Setting links
+In order to set links on a post, each channel's current heads MUST be tracked.
-This is done by tracking each channel's current **heads**.
-In this context, a **head** is a post that no other known post links to.
+A head is a post that no other known post links to.

-To do this quickly, an implementation may maintain a reverse look-up table for posts, so that, given a post's hash, the hashes of all posts linking to it may be found.
-If no hashes are returned, the post is a head.

-Over time, this creates an eventually consistent data structure where all chat messages in a channel become roughly causally ordered. ("Roughly" because of the possible participation of client implementations that do not set links.)
+If a client is setting links on new posts, it MUST set the `links` field to the hashes of all known heads in the channel being posted in.
+Doing so will reduce the number of heads in a channel to 1 (the post being made), resulting in an eventually consistent data structure where all chat messages in a channel become roughly causally ordered.

+The term "roughly" is used because of the possible participation of client implementations that do not set links.

 #### 5.1.5 Ordering
+The following post types require sorting:

+- `post/text`
+- `post/info`
+- `post/topic`

 Only chat messages need to be sorted, and sorting only needs to happen at the level of a client implementation — not something a wire protocol implementation needs to worry about.
 Still, it is included here as a learning